 Baltimore Harbor Boat Trip on the Snow Goose

-5:30–7:30 p.m. at the Baltimore Inner Harbor
+5:00–7:30 p.m. at the Baltimore Inner Harbor

 Tour the Harbor on CBF's 46-foot workboat, Snow Goose, and learn about the ecology of the Patapsco.
 During the trip we will explore the complex and fascinating interrelationships between the Harbor, the Bay and its demanding users.
 Troll for fish and maybe even dredge for oysters.

 Saturday, October 11, 2014

 Experience Bear Creek by kayak.
 Dundalk 's Bear Creek provides a unique experience on urban waters.
 Led with the help of our partner, the Canton Kayak Club, you will see the impact of suburban development on the land and water, paddle close to the infamous Sparrows Point, and hear from a local environmental group about what's being done in the area.
 We will launch from Inverness Park at 10:00 sharp.
 We will be in the creek the entire paddle.
 If the weather cooperates, it should be a relatively easy 5.5-mile paddle.
 Bring lunch, water, sunscreen, and wear appropriate clothing.

 There is a $15 registration fee.
 Registration deadline: October 8

 Jones Falls Hike